El Celler de Can Roca

 El Celler de Can Roca is a restaurant in Girona, Catalonia, Spain opened in 1986 by the Roca brothers, Joan, Josep and Jordi.
 It was first located next to their parents' restaurant Can Roca, but moved to its current purpose-built building in 2007.
 It has been received warmly by critics, and holds three Michelin stars.

-In 2013 and 2015, it was named the best restaurant in the world by the magazine Restaurant, after having been ranked second in 2011, 2012 and 2014, a status achieved again in 2018.
+El Celler de Can Roca was ranked the best restaurant in the world by the magazine Restaurant in 2013 and 2015, and was ranked second in 2011, 2012, 2014, and 2018.

 Style and cuisine

 The cuisine served by the restaurant is traditional Catalan, but with twists which the Michelin Guide describes as "creative".
 The restaurant has a wine cellar of 60,000 bottles.
 Dishes served include those based on perfumes, and with unusual presentations such as caramelised olives served on a bonsai tree.

 Description

 El Celler de Can Roca was founded in 1986 by the Roca brothers next to their family's main restaurant Can Roca which had been open on the site since 1967.
 The oldest brother, Joan Roca is the head chef; Josep Roca, the middle brother, is the sommelier, and the youngest brother, Jordi Roca, is in charge of desserts.
 Because of their work at the restaurant, the brothers have appeared at Harvard University in the United States as part of the Science and Cooking program.